KnowYourShares/KnowYourShares/README.md

 First of all we must install all the dependencies that are needed.
 1. npm install
 1. cd www
-1. npm install
+1. npm install (bower dependencies will be installed automatically)
-1. bower install

 ## Build for dev